-The BMC has set up a new £10,000 per year fund to support volunteer led environmental initiatives and work days to improve crags and upland areas across England and Wales.
+The BMC has once again set aside £10,000 per year fund to support volunteer led environmental initiatives and work days to improve crags and upland areas across England and Wales.

 The fund will provide small grants of £250 to £1000 to help local climbers and walkers undertake practical work on crags and upland areas to improve access, promote nature conservation and enhance the overall environment.

 We’re hoping this will get work days and volunteer led practical projects off-the-ground, and generate real improvements to sites across the country.
 The fund is available to individuals and clubs using our online form.
-Potential projects must be discussed with local BMC Access Reps in advance of submitting applications and the application deadline is 8 July 2022.
+Potential projects must be discussed with local BMC Access Reps in advance of submitting applications.
 The BMC Access Team will assess applications and notify applicants shortly after this date.

 The scope of fundable projects has been left deliberately broad and we are hoping for a good geographical spread across England and Wales.
 Please note that this does not extend to work on BMC owned land (which is funded by the BMC’s Land & Property Trust) or to the equipping / re-equipping of crags with bolts.
 The one caveat is where lower-offs or abseil stations may be needed for genuine access or conservation reasons e.g. to reduce damage to important cliff top habitats.